Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Additional Analysis Details

 \subsection{Count Analysis}

 The following are figures akin to \cref{fig:panelBudgetRate}, but for IHD Hospitalization Counts.
 The counts are obtained by multiplying the rates by the number of person-years observed for each zip code.
-As shown in \cref{fig:TE_Counts}, $ > 99\%$ of power plants are protective.
-Many of the plants that are most protective in terms of rates are also protective in terms of counts.
-However, there are more plants that are similarly protective in the northeast and southeastern US.
-Similar to the cost-constrained rates analysis, much of the gain is experienced from 10\% -- 30\% of universal scrubber treatment cost.
+There are more plants that are similarly protective in the northeast and southeastern US.
+Similar to the cost-constrained rates analysis, large gains are experienced from 10\% -- 30\% of universal scrubber treatment cost.
 In addition, from 60\%, much of the gain stabilizes.